kanlongy/NavRL/README.md

   </tr>
 </table>

 To get started, please follow the steps in [Deployment Virtual Environment](#II-Deployment-Virtual-Environment) to set up the Conda environment.
-Once the setup is complete, you can run the following three demos:
+Once the setup is complete, you can run the following three demos with the following commands:
 ```
 conda activate NavRL
 cd ./quick-demos

 # DEMO I: Navigating to a predefined goal point
-python demo/simple-navigation.py
+python simple-navigation.py

 # DEMO II: Navigating to dynamically/randomly assigned goal points
 python random-navigation.py